Germans warns Greece: no cuts, no aid

 Hollande has promised to push back against German austerity policies, but many expect him to water down his plans after an audit of state finances that could be completed next month.

-Peter Altmaier, a leading conservative ally of Merkel, said on Tuesday that a new French government would have very little room to maneuver on fiscal policy.
+Peter Altmaier, a leading conservative ally of Merkel, said on Tuesday that a new French government would have very little room to manoeuvre on fiscal policy.

 "The French economy and the country's finances remain in a precarious position," Altmaier, parliamentary whip for Merkel's CDU, told reporters.
 "Any country that attempts through higher deficits ... to run a supply-driven policy will run foul of the markets very quickly and see its interest rates rise," he added.
 "There simply isn't any wiggle room."